 We also use the Marmousi model (Figure 6.6a) to create 261 synthetic shot records with 96 traces per shot (Figure 6.6b).
 Both the shot spacing and geophone spacing are 25m.
 Because of the complex structures of the model and reflection signal, it is necessary to pick the reflection arrival times, shot and geophone ray parameters using semblance of the shot and geophone slant stacks.
 Figure 6.7a shows the picked reflection events on shot 248.
 Figure 6.7b shows the picked events and semblance at shot location 248 and geophone location 170.
 Figure 6.7c shows the initial estimates of the scatter positions for all the stereo-tomography picks using straight ray and homogeneous media assumptions.
 We use a constant velocity gradient as the starting model for stereo-tomography inversion.
 Figure 6.8a shows the final velocity solution, and figure 6.8b overlays the final scatter positions on the velocity solution.
-Comparing the stereo-tomography solution to the true model in figure 6.6a, the velocity solution captures the long-wavelength trend of the true model up to about 2Km, and the scatter positions match the velocity boundaries in the true model in black at 6 locations.
+Comparing the stereo-tomography solution to the true model in figure 6.6a, the velocity solution captures the long-wavelength trend of the true model up to about 2Km, and the scatter positions match the velocity boundaries in the true model.
+Figure 6.8c displays the velocity values from the stereo-tomography solution in white, and the true model in black at 6 locations.
 This further confirms that the stereo-tomography solution does capture the long-wavelength trend of the true model.

-To evaluate the effectiveness of the stereo-tomography solution as a starting model for highresolution inversion methods such as FWI, we perform FWI on the Marmousi data set using starting model from a constant vertical velocity gradient (Figure 6.9a) and from the stereotomography solution (Figure 6.9c).
+To evaluate the effectiveness of the stereo-tomography solution as a starting model for high-resolution inversion methods such as FWI, we perform FWI on the Marmousi data set using starting model from a constant vertical velocity gradient (Figure 6.9a) and from the stereo-tomography solution (Figure 6.9c).
 Figures 6.9b and 6.9d compare the FWI solution from the two starting models.
 FWI solution using the constant vertical velocity gradient as the starting model only captures some of the high-frequency velocity changes in the true model.
 FWI solution using the stereo-tomography solution as the starting model recovers most of the velocity features up to about 2Km.
 Details below 2Km are missing in the FWI solution.
 Potential improvement can be using higher-order finite-difference propagation in FWI and using the higher resolution multi-grid FWI approach proposed by Trad 2020, in which the high-frequency field data will be shaped to the lower frequency predicted data between iterations.